Pedagogy Enhanced With Technology for Educational Reform

 Thanks to Dr. Matthew D'Alessio at CSU Northridge for sharing his Spring 2012 pilot experiences as a CSU Digital Ambassador.
 The P.E.W.T.E.R. acronym originated with his program, and I am grateful for his willingness to allow other CSU Digital Ambassadors to use this title.

 The Cal Poly CSU Digital Ambassador is Elizabeth J. Meyer, an Assistant Professor in the School of Education.
-She teaches foundations of education courses in the Single Subject credential program including EDUC 412 - Access to Education in a Pluralistic Society and EDUC 300 - Introduction to the Teaching Profession.
+She teaches foundations of education courses in the Single Subject credential program including EDUC 412 - Access to Education in a Pluralistic Society and EDUC 300 - Social, Historical, and Philosophical Foundations of Education.
 She is a Google Faculty Institute Fellow and has done research on "flipping" the classroom in secondary science classrooms, as well as using electronic portfolios to promote literacy and self-regulated learning in elementary classrooms.
 For more on Dr. Meyer's research and background, visit her personal webpage.
 CONTACT ME: email@example.com or 805-756-6553.